TULiberalArts/English/pages/graduate.md

    [logansd@temple.edu](mailto:logansd@temple.edu)
 ---
 ## Earn Your MA or PhD in English
 Temple University's MA and PhD programs in English offer students the resources of a Research I institution in an energetic urban environment.
 Both the MA and PhD programs provide options for intensive study in critical theory, cultural theory, film theory, minority literature and women’s studies.
 As a graduate student at the Department of English, you are encouraged to work closely with faculty and engage in serious research and publication projects.
 Temple's graduate programs in English are highly regarded for teaching and research in both traditional and innovative areas of literary criticism and history.
 We are especially strong in 18th century studies, 19th century studies and we emphasize training in composition and rhetoric.
-We are affiliated with the Association of Departments of English (ADE) and the Modern Language Association (MLA).
+The department is affiliated with the Association of Departments of English (ADE) and the Modern Language Association (MLA).

 ## MA in English
-If you want to earn only a master's degree or you want to explore education at the graduate level before you commit to a PhD program, the Department of English offers an two year MA in English program.
-Graduates from our MA program find employment in high schools or preparatory schools, in editing or publishing, or as professional writers.
+If you want to earn only a master's degree or you want to explore education at the graduate level before commiting to a PhD program, the Department of English offers a two year MA in English program.
+MA Graduates find employment in high schools or preparatory schools, in editing or publishing, or as professional writers.
 Others go on to doctoral study at Temple and other institutions.
 Funding is usually reserved for PhD students.

 [Learn More about the MA in English](http://bulletin.temple.edu/graduate/scd/cla/english-ma/)

 ## PhD in English
 Graduates with a PhD typically go on to careers in college teaching and related fields.
 Foundational courses provide the broad background needed for independent research, while our advanced graduate classes allow you to engage with cutting-edge faculty research.
-Our special topics courses have covered the following subjects.
+Our special topics courses have recently covered the following subjects.

 - Feminist Rhetoric of Science
 - Fetishism and the 19th Century Imagination